 The following advice and guidelines can help with supporting the rights and health of people living with MND.

 Common side effects to COVID-19 vaccinations include pain where you had the injection, tiredness, muscle aches and others3 that you can learn more about with the healthdirect Side Effect Checker.

 If you are concerned about side effects:

-Every precaution should be taken to prevent you and the people in your household and others you see regularly from becoming infected with COVID-19.
+Every precaution should be taken to prevent you, the people in your household and others you see regularly from becoming infected with COVID-19.

 The World Health Organisation (WHO), healthdirect and the Department of Health provide useful information about good hygiene and social distancing, including information in videos, posters and other styles and formats.